 After an animal attack, it’s crucial to identify the responsible party.
 It all comes down to negligence.
 Negligence is a legal term for carelessness.
 If someone’s negligence led to the attack, they could be responsible.

-How Does Negligence Lead to an Animal Attack?
+How does Negligence Lead to an Animal Attack?

 It depends on the details of the attack.
 Here are some common examples.

-The owner might not be liable if a victim provoked the dog into attacking.
+The owner might not be liable if a bite victim provoked the dog into attacking.
 However, this is rare.
 Much of the time, the owner was not paying close enough attention to their dog.
 Or, the owner might have known the dog was aggressive and still let the dog around people.

 Wild Animal Attacks on Private Property